plightsaber/breakfree/docs/README.md

 * Anubis:     +2 tightness for every tape restraint.
 Additionally unlocks TAPE BOX TIE
 * Anubis+:    +2 tightness for every tape restraint.
 Additionally unlocks TAPE BALL TIE
-* Anibis++:	  Unlocks TAPE MITTEN
+* Anubis++:	  Unlocks TAPE MITTEN
+* Gag Snob:   +5 integrity for every gag
+* Gag Snob+:  +1 complexity for every gag
 * Rigger:     +5 integrity for every rope restraint.
 Additionally unlocks ROPE BOX TIE
 * Rigger+:    +1 complexity for every rope restraint.
 Additionally unlocks ROPE BALL TIE
-* Gag Snob:   +5 integrity for every gag
-* Gag Snob+:  +1 complexity for every gag
-* Sadist:     Unlocks CROTCH TIE
+* Sadist:     Unlocks CROTCH TIE (requires Rigger+)

 Any feat noted with a "+".
 Is an upgraded version of the feat.
 An avi needs the non-plus version of the feat before learning the upgraded version.
 Noted effects of these feats are cumulative.

+### Import / Export Stats (UPGRADES)
+When a new version of BreakFree is released or if you want to perform a full reset of your scripts, ALL YOUR EXPERIENCE AND FEATS WILL BE LOST.
+It can take a long time gaining feats, so you likely don't want to do it all over again.
+To export and import your stats (or to save your progress just-in-case), this is what you need to do.
+* Attach the BreakFree version you want to get your save your stats from
+* Bring up the STATS page from the Owner Dialog
+* Click Export
+* Copy the message you receive on the public channel.
+It should look something like this: {"exp":200,"feats":["Flexible"]}
+* Detach the old BreakFree version and attach the new one.
+(If not upgrading to a new version, you can skip this step)
+* Right click on the BreakFree object and click EDIT
+* On the CONTENT tab, find the notecard ".stats" and open it
+* Replace the contents with the message you copied from the public channel
+* Click RESET SCRIPTS

+Now your BreakFree system should reinitialize with your previous progress intact.

 Escape System
 -------------